cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 which verifies and routes messages to the destination modules.
 It is possible to implement it as a separate module, however, we already have functionality to route messages upon the destination identifiers in the baseapp.
-This ADR suggests to utilize existing `baseapp.router` tp route packets to application modules.
+This ADR suggests to utilize existing `baseapp.router` to route packets to application modules.

-Generally, each routing module callbacks have two separate steps in them, verificaton and execution.
+Generally, routing module callbacks have two separate steps in them, verificaton and execution.
 This corresponds to the `AnteHandler`-`Handler` moodel inside the SDK.
 We can do the verificaton inside the `AnteHandler` in order to increase developer ergonomics by reducing boilerplate